-WA judge pauses Albertsons $4B payout to shareholders amid Kroger merger
+WA judge pauses Albertsons’ $4B payout to shareholders amid Kroger merger

 On Thursday, King County Superior Court Commissioner Henry Judson approved a motion by state Attorney General Bob Ferguson to temporarily block the dividend, scheduled to be paid Monday, until the court can more fully consider whether the payment violates antitrust laws.

-The ruling is the latest hurdle to plans that would combine two of the nation’s largest grocery chains, which some critics worry could mean reduced competition, higher food prices and even the closure of under-performing locations, including some in Washington state.
-Albertsons, which owns Safeway, and Kroger, which owns QFC and Fred Meyer, are among the biggest players in Washington state.
+The ruling is the latest hurdle for plans to combine two of the nation’s largest grocery chains.
+Some critics worry the deal could mean reduced competition, higher food prices and even the closure of under-performing locations, including some in Washington state, where Albertsons, which owns Safeway, and Kroger, which owns QFC and Fred Meyer, are among the biggest grocery retailers.

 “I am temporarily restraining and adjoining Albertsons from issuing its post-closing dividend,” Judson said at the closing of Thursday’s hour-long hearing.
 Payment is blocked last at least until next Thursday, when King County Superior Court Judge Ken Schubert is scheduled to more closely review arguments in the case.